anitalavania/AmpFit/README.md

 # AmpFit

 This is a package that can be used to perform any three-body amplitude fit.
 I developed it as part of one of my PhD projects.

-Due to official constraints, only some key parts of the source codes will be available on github as of now.
-The entire package will be posted as soon as I am free to do so.

-Currently the language is primarily C++.
-However, I am working on certain python bindings to make it more user-friendly.
+## Optimization details
+- TMinuit package from ROOT is used to implement Migrad optimization algorithm.
+- Migrad calculates second derivative Hessian matrix and used inverse of it as dynamic learning rate.
+This Hessian matrix can be understood as curvature of the slope.

+## Particle physics details
-Breit-Wigner, K-matrix, LASS and Flatte formulations are available for resonance descriptions.
+- Breit-Wigner, K-matrix, LASS and Flatte formulations are available for resonance descriptions.